raspiduino/a6lte-kvm-old/README.md

 - 32-bit ARM (AArch32) not boot
 - Windows and EDK2 for booting Windows not boot yet.
 I am working on a patch for it.
 - MacOS on ARM is not tested until someone finds a way for booting it on QEMU.
+- ReactOS port for ARM will be tested soon.

 ## Why root?
 You need root to run KVM or to access `/dev/kvm`